junhuplim/Practice/README.md

     - weighted round-robin (round robin with set weights, more weights equates to more traffic distributed)
     - random selection
     - performance-based (monitor servers performance metrics- response time/amount of traffic etc to decide how much to distribute)
-    - ip-based routing (depending on client's ip, hash and direct to selected index server of hash result, this method helps to maximise cache hits since same client ip address is always directed to same server)
+    - ip-based (hashed) routing (depending on client's ip, hash and direct to selected index server of hash result, this method helps to maximise cache hits since same client ip address is always directed to same server)
+        - the way you hash determines whether you are able to maximise cache hits (in cases where there is a change in your servers)
     - path-based routing (different path calls get routed to different server, for eg /api domain will be routed to a particular server and /help to another. helps with separation of concerns)
 - most of the time, always good to have multiple load balancer in multiple parts of the systems (different layers) with the different selection strategy that optimise the entire system
 - hot spot